cysteger/Meta-CD/README.md

 ---

-# Demo
+# How To Use Meta-CD

-A live, interactive version of Meta‑CD is available at:
+Meta‑CD is live, free to use, and is available at:

 **https://cysteger.github.io/Meta-CD/**

-This version requires no installation and runs entirely in the browser.
+This web-based tool requires no installation or registration to use.

 ---